LeifEtter/lebenswiki_app/README.md

-# Extended
+# Extended For Mobile App

-The Lebenswiki Frontend, a Mobile App developed with the Flutter SDK, serves as a platform for users to create and view interactive Articles. ~~It is part of~~ [~~Lebenswiki~~](https://www.lebenswiki.com/)~~, a project that strives to provide youths and young adults with a centralized repository for knowledge and interactive ways of learning.~~ This documentation gives an overview of the App's ~~various~~ Layers and their Interactions.
+The Lebenswiki Frontend, a Mobile App developed with the Flutter SDK, serves as a platform for users to create and view interactive Articles.
+It is part of [Lebenswiki](https://www.lebenswiki.com/), a project that strives to provide youths and young adults with a centralized repository for knowledge and interactive ways of learning.
+This documentation gives an overview of the App's Layers and their Interactions.
 It assumes basic knowledge of [Flutter](https://docs.flutter.dev/#new-to-flutter), Application Development, [OOP](https://www.educative.io/blog/object-oriented-programming) and [Domain-Driven-Design](https://en.wikipedia.org/wiki/Domain-driven_design).

 ## Prerequisites